On-Page SEO Checklist: The Ultimate Guide To Higher Rankings

 Further, if you use them properly, internal links can send page authority (also known as PageRank) to important pages.

-In short: internal links are important if you want higher rankings in Google.
+In short, internal links are important if you want higher rankings on Google.
+So, always add internal links from other relevant pages whenever you publish new content.

 8. Add External Links